This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-- Whisk until the Bone Broth Collagen is fully incorporated.
-It will be lumpy at first but just keep whisking.
-If you are using Xanthan Gum, you can use it in Step 5.
+- Whisk until all ingredients are fully incorporated.
+If you are using Bone Broth Collagen it will be lumpy at first but just keep whisking.

 - Heat a sauce pan to medium heat

 - Remove the pan from the heat and allow it to cool.
-If you are using Xanthan Gum, stir it into the sauce during this step.
 As the sauce cools, it will thicken the sauce.

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!

 OMG, Davina, this sauce is Devine!
 The only thing I changed was using freshly grated ginger.
 I’m making air fried steak bites tonight and I can’t wait to use this sauce for dipping.
 My partner, who has diabetes, loves when I find a new recipes he can eat.
 Thanks 😁

 Thank you so much for trying our recipe.
 Hope you and your husband enjoyed it.

 HEY THERE, Davinah, Use Liquid Amino instead of Soy Sauce there no Wheat and no Soy Bean and it Taste Incredible,